 (b) Any discount that may be granted by the Company to the Customer will be agreed upon by the Company either in writing or as per the invoice issued to the Customer.

 (a) In this Clause 9:

 i. the expressions Consideration, Input Tax Credit, Recipient, Supply, Tax Invoice and Taxable Supply have the meanings given to those expressions in the GST Act; and

 ii.
 Supplier means any party treated by the GST Act as making a Supply under the Agreement.

-a.
-For each delivery of Ordered Goods, the Company must provide an invoice to the Customer for the amount payable under the Agreement for those Ordered Goods together with details of:
+(a) For each delivery of Ordered Goods, the Company will provide an invoice to the Customer for the amount payable under the Agreement for those Ordered Goods together with details of:

 i. the applicable prices;

 ii. discounts or any rebates, (if any) and

 iii.
 Additional Fees (if any).